ArchBTW-LuddyHackathonTeam/LuddyHackathonFA24/README.md

 - A intuitive frontend friendly to the user designed using ReactJS
 - Fuzzy Finding endpoing w/ filters for faster search
 - Autheticated users and protected routes
-- Containerized backend server using Docker
+- Containerized backend and frontend server using Docker

 ## Prerequisites
-- NodeJS & NPM (Node Package Manager)
+- NodeJS & NPM (Node Package Manager) (Optional)
 - Docker & Docker Compose

 # Link to OpenAPI Documentation